 Jeremy Zimmer joins Shaw Music with this striking collection of three hymn preludes for organ.
 Highly chromatic, yet prominently centered on the tune, each setting offers musical insight into the original hymn tune.
 Useful in worship services throughout the church year.
 Preview the score and listen to a demo recording here.

 Would you like a simple, effective way to enliven congregational singing?
 Try playing in a different key.
-Read my latest post on Prelude Music Planner to find out more.
+Read Timothy Shaw’s post on Prelude Music Planner to find out more.

 It’s never too early for musicians to begin thinking about the holiday season.
-Read my latest article on Prelude Music Planner, Christmas in July: Piano/Organ Repertoire for Advent/Christmas.
+Read Timothy Shaw’s article on Prelude Music Planner, Christmas in July: Piano/Organ Repertoire for Advent/Christmas.
 This includes suggestions of 10 different collections, as well as links to free downloads of some classical pieces (through IMSLP).

 Concordia Publishing House has released volume 11 of the 12-volume series Hymn Prelude Library (based on Lutheran Service Book), containing hymn tunes that begin with ‘T’, ‘U’, and ‘V’.
-This volume includes my setting of the tune “Union City” (“If Christ Had Not Been Raised from Death“), by Phillip Magness (Cantor at Immanuel Lutheran Church in Broken Arrow, OK and composer with Liturgy Solutions).
+This volume includes Timothy Shaw’s setting of the tune “Union City” (“If Christ Had Not Been Raised from Death“), by Phillip Magness (Cantor at Immanuel Lutheran Church in Broken Arrow, OK and composer with Liturgy Solutions).
 Other contributors to this volume (edited by Kevin Hildebrand) include Charles Callahan, Benjamin M. Culli, and Kristina Langlois.
-You may pre-order the book now, and it should become available on June 30, 2017.
+You may pre-order the book now, and it will be available on June 30, 2017.

-I was interviewed by Concordia Publishing House about how I got started as a composer, my thoughts on creativity and the writing process, one of my favorite pieces, etc. To read the interview, click here.
+Timothy Shaw was interviewed by Concordia Publishing House about how he got started as a composer, his thoughts on creativity and the writing process, one of his favorite pieces, etc. To read the interview, click here.

 Have you ever wanted to learn how to re-harmonize hymns, to accompany congregational singing?
-My latest blog post on Prelude Music Planner provides a 5-step process on how to do this.
+Timothy Shaw’s blog post on Prelude Music Planner provides a 5-step process on how to do this.
 Check it out here, and be sure to download the free re-harmonization of the hymn “Gethsemane” (link at bottom of post).